 Originally, Rob would answer the phone by saying "Roboseyo" instead of "Yoboseyo," the normal greeting.
 Eventually this became his nickname.
 Yes.
 His friends actually do call him Roboseyo.
 And you may too, if you meet him.

 Hey can you tell me (personal detail)/What's the name of your wife/workplace/kid/etc.?

 Wifeoseyo and other important people in my life are not the writers of this blog.
-Nor is this blog an official representation of my workplace or grad school.
-I tell my stories in a way that keeps the story's theme and point intact... but because they involve people I care about a lot, or places in which I have a real stake, and many of them know where to find my blog, I'll protect their dignity and identities and privacy, through pseudonyms, concealments, strategic massaging of details, and misdirections.
+Nor is this blog an official representation of my workplace, wife, or grad school.
+I tell my stories in a way that keeps the story's theme and point intact... but because they involve people I care about a lot, or places in which I have a real stake, and many of them know where to find my blog, I'll protect their dignity and privacy, through pseudonyms, concealments, strategic massaging of details, and misdirections.
 This allows me to write about them in a way that is much more free, fun, and entertaining, than if I have to run everything by everyone before posting.